untilIdentityChanged¶

 }

-In this example it means that while the state machine is in the InboxState
+In this example, it means that it only runs while the state machine is in InboxState.

-block also “starts” immediately and keep track of the “identity” of the state.
+The untilIdentityChanged { ... } block also starts immediately and keeps track of the “identity” of the state.

 Depending on your use case, maybe ExecutionPolicy or hierarchical state machines can achieve the same or are even better suited.